jbylsma/dotfiles/ssh/README.md

 ## MacOS key and passphrase handling

-Passphrases should _not_ be stored in the user's keychains.
+Passphrases _cannot_ be stored in the user's keychains if you want to use identity confirmation.
 If a passphrase is stored in a keychain, a SSH session could skip any key confirmation by passing `-o UseKeychain=yes`.
-Unfortunately, this means that passphrases must be typed whenever they are added to the SSH agent.
+Unfortunately, this means that passphrases must be manually entered whenever they are added to the SSH agent.
 That's just the price of security!

 On MacOS, requests for keys added to SSH agent with the confirm option will fail because the default helper program `/usr/libexec/ssh-askpass` does not